ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Markers-Sending-Basic-Shapes-CPP/Markers-Sending-Basic-Shapes-CPP.rst

       auto marker_pub = node->create_publisher<visualization_msgs::msg::Marker>("visualization_marker", 1);
       rclcpp::Rate loop_rate(1);

 Here we create an integer to keep track of what shape we're going to publish.
-The four types we'll be using here all use the `visualization_msgs/Marker <http://docs.ros.org/en/api/visualization_msgs/html/msg/Marker.html>`__ message in the same way, so we can simply switch out the shape type to demonstrate the four different shapes.
+The four types we'll be using here all use the `visualization_msgs/msg/Marker <https://docs.ros2.org/latest/api/visualization_msgs/msg/Marker.html>`__ message in the same way, so we can simply switch out the shape type to demonstrate the four different shapes.

 .. code-block:: C++

     uint32_t shape = visualization_msgs::msg::Marker::CUBE;

 Next comes the main part of the program.
-First we create a visualization_msgs/Marker, and begin filling it out.
+First we create a ``visualization_msgs/msg/Marker``, and begin filling it out.
-The header here is a std_msgs/Header, which should be familiar if you've done the `tf tutorials <https://docs.ros.org/en/rolling/Tutorials/Intermediate/Tf2/Tf2-Main.html>`__.
-We set the frame_id member to /my_frame as an example.
+The header here is a ``std_msgs/Header``, which should be familiar if you've done the `tf tutorials <https://docs.ros.org/en/rolling/Tutorials/Intermediate/Tf2/Tf2-Main.html>`__ :doc:`tf tutorials  <../../Tf2/Tf2-Main>`.
+We set the ``frame_id`` member to ``/my_frame`` as an example.
 In a running system this should be the frame relative to which you want the marker's pose to be interpreted.

 .. code-block:: C++